MichaelRobotics/DevSecOpsReact/kubernetes/README.md

-# Kubernetes Deployment for Tic Tac Toe
+# Kubernetes Deployment with Cosign Verification

-This directory contains Kubernetes manifests for deploying the Tic Tac Toe application.
+This directory contains Kubernetes manifests for deploying the React application with secure image signature verification using Cosign.

 ## Components